Chapter 19 Neural Networks

 print("Accuracy (on training data):", np.mean(category == yhat))

-In this example we predict on training data but we can obviously choose another set of data for predictions.
-As the predicted value will be probability matrix of 5 columns, we compute yhat as the column number that cointans the largest probability for each row.
+In this example we predict on training data but we can obviously choose a different dataset.
+As the predicted value will be a probability matrix of 5 columns, we compute yhat as the column number that cointans the largest probability for each row.

 The output may be look something like this: